lightning/bolts/07-routing-gossip.md

     * [64:node-signature]
     * [64:bitcoin-signature]

-An `announcement_signatures` message MUST NOT be sent before the channel is fully established, i.e., before both ends have received the corresponding `funding_locked` messages.
+The willingness of the endpoints to announce the channel is signaled during the connection setup by setting the first bit (`0x01`) in the `localfeatures` field.
+Should both endpoints have signaled that they'd like to publish the channel (`localfeatures & 0x01 == 0x01`) then the `announcement_signatures` message MUST directly sent following the `funding_locked` message that established the corresponding channel.

-Assuming both endpoints agree to announce the channel, then they SHOULD create a `channel_announcement` message, and sign it with the secrets matching their `node-id` and `bitcoin-key`, and send them using an `announcement_signatures`.
+The `announcement_signatures` message is created by constructing a `channel_announcement` message corresponding to the newly established channel, and sign it with the secrets matching their `node-id` and `bitcoin-key`, and send them using an `announcement_signatures`.
-Should one or both endpoints not want to announce the channel to the rest of the network, then they MUST NOT send an `announcement_signatures` message, and ignore any incoming `announcement_signatures` messages.

 The recipient MAY fail the channel if the `node-signature` or `bitcoin-signature` is incorrect.
 The recipient SHOULD queue the `channel_announcement` message for its peers if it has sent and received a valid `announcement_signatures` message.
+If either endpoints does not signal (`localfeatures & 0x01 == 0x00`) then `announcement_signatures` MUST NOT be sent.

 ## The `channel_announcement` message